Yuki Mizuki

 As a high school student, she spent time in Canada on a language exchange, an experience that opened her world and helped her become fluent in English.
 She later returned to Kyoto to study at an art university, where her interest in design continued to grow.

 After graduating, Yuki began her career as an industrial designer, working in cities across Japan including Osaka, Yokohama, and Tokyo.
-Her work later took her to the United States, where she lived and worked in California and Michigan.
+Her work later took her to the United States, where she spent significant time in California and Michigan through assignments and business travel.
+These experiences helped her build lasting friendships and a deep familiarity with American culture.

 In 2016, Yuki returned to Kyoto and started her own design company.
 Being back in the city led her to look more closely at Kyoto’s traditional crafts and the people who sustain them.
 She became deeply interested in the makers behind these traditions and felt drawn to support their work — not as an observer, but as a designer.
 She began helping craftspeople with websites, product development, and visual storytelling.